nounch/hermes-js/README.md

 - Messages can contain arbitrary HTML (links, images/gifs/avatars, tables, lists, ...).
 - Every message is 100% stylable with CSS.
+- If the messages block the view, they can be moved to the other side of the screen.

 For your convenience, Hermes automatically adds a scroll bar whenever there are more messages than screen estate.
 A "Remove all" button appears at the